 Writing Excuses was created in 2008 under the direction of Jordan Sanderson, with Brandon, Dan, and Howard.
 They recorded five “seasons” of twenty-five to thirty episodes each.
 Mary joined the cast in 2011, kicking off Season 6.
 Their first full-year season together, 2012’s Season 7, won the 2013 Hugo Award for Best Related Work.

-Wesley Chu, Piper J. Drake, and Mary Anne Mohanraj joined the cast for Season 12, which began in 2017.
+Wesley Chu, Piper J. Drake, and Mary Anne Mohanraj joined the cast for Season 12 in 2017.
+Maurice Broaddus, Amal El-Mohtar, and Valynne E. Maetani joined for Season 13 in 2018.

 In 2015 the Writing Excuses team celebrated their tenth season by introducing a season-long theme.
 For Season 10, the hosts arranged the entire year of podcasts to flow like a single, multi-session master-class designed to walk a writer through the process of creating a story.
 Listeners liked it, so Brandon, Dan, Mary, and Howard set out to do it again in 2016.